Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 For Alexandre: I believe I leave the deadline as is since we don't know when this assignment will be handed to the learners.
-I also need to provide an html and css file containing a template of the fake company that I referred to in the mission.
+I also need to provide an html and css file containing a template of the fake company that I referred to in the mission, I'll start making those when this challenge gets approved.

 # Title: CSS animations